 The Parent of the Year Award, now in its 12th year, allows students to recognize their parents for the help and support they’ve given throughout the students’ lives.
 UofL students were encouraged to nominate a family member and a selection committee judged their essays and came to a consensus on the 2019 award recipient: Farhiya Abasheikh, mother to Shukri Abdow, was one of more than 60 parents nominated for this year’s award.

 Students nominate their parents by writing a letter and then submitting it to a committee of UofL staff for consideration.
 Each nominee received a small plaque and a rolled scroll that included his or her child’s nomination letter.
-Assistant Provost Angela Taylor read excerpts from some of the letters that highlighted parents’ accomplishments.
+Dr. Glenn Gittings and Dr. Angela Taylor read excerpts from some of the letters that highlighted parents’ accomplishments.

 In her letter, Shukri Abdow stated that her biggest role model was not Rosa Parks nor Bill Gates, but her Mother.
 Farhiya and her family were immigrants from Somalia chasing the "American Dream."
 Abdow said her Mother was not fortunate enough to obtain an education in the United States and has always taught her to value the privilege of receiving an education.